hl7au/au-fhir-core/input/pagecontent/general-requirements.md

 ##### Must Support - Choice of Data Types
-Some elements labelled as *Must Support* allow different data types (e.g., Observation.effective[x]) for their content.
+Some elements labelled as *Must Support* allow different data types (e.g., `Observation.effective[x]`) for their content.
-- AU Core Responder **SHALL** correctly populate the element with at least one data type allowed by the element definition
+- AU Core Responder **SHALL** correctly populate the element with at least one data type allowed by the element definition if the value is known
 - AU Core Requester **SHALL** accept resource without error if the element is present and containing any valid data type allowed by the element definition.

 The table below provides a list of AU Core profile elements that allow multiple data types.